GitbookIO/help.gitbook.com/github/why-is-my-repo-not-listed.md

-To import a book from, or link a book to a GitHub repository belonging to a GitHub organization, the GitHub organization needs to grant access to the GitBook application.
+To import a book from, or link a book to a GitHub repository belonging to a GitHub organization, the GitHub organization needs to grant access to the GitBook integration.
 Otherwise, the repository will not be listed for you to import.

 ### Check the current status

-You can check that GitBook.com is able to access the required GitHub organization by visiting [GitBook's authorization page](https://github.com/settings/connections/applications/e103ee3796d447fab74c).
+You can check that GitBook.com is able to access the required GitHub organization by visiting GitBook's organization settings page (for instance `https://www.gitbook.com/@org/settings/github`, replace `org` by your GitBook's organization name).

+This page will list the organization book's currently linked to GitHub and their status regarding the integration (if they're included in the integration or not).

 ### Grant access to GitBook

-If the GitBook application doesn't have access to the GitHub organization, you can either:
+If the GitBook integration doesn't have access to the GitHub organization, you can either:

-- directly grant the application access to the organization if you are an owner
+- directly grant the integration access to the organization if you are an owner
 - or make a request to the organization's owner to grant the access

+If you are an owner of the GitHub organization, you'll be able to sync this organization with GitHub using the **Select a GitHub organization** button, which should list your organizations on GitHub.

+Then, click on the **Install GitHub integration on this account** button, that will redirect you to the integration install page where you'll be able to install the integration and choose the repositories you wish to enable access to.

-### Reconnecting your GitHub account
+### Checking GitBook's settings for GitHub

-After the access has been granted on GitHub, you must update your GitHub Access Token for GitBook.com.
+After the access has been granted to GitHub, go back to the organization GitHub settings page.

-To do so, simply go to [your settings page](https://www.gitbook.com/settings), click on `Reconnect GitHub Account` with access to your public (and private if needed) repositories.
+This page should list the organization book's currently linked to GitHub and see their sync status regarding the GitHub integration.